 Hydroponic instructors can teach students the technical aspects of hydroponic growth through lectures and hands-on laboratory courses.
 Because of their specialized knowledge, hydroponics instructors may offer courses to other agricultural educators as well as to students at colleges and universities.

 Although the BLS doesn't provide salary or employment outlook data for hydroponic instructors, it does include data for career and technical education teachers.
-This group was expected to see 9% growth between 2012 and 2022.
-The BLS reported that such instructors teaching at the secondary school level could expect an average salary of $57,200 in May of 2013.
+This group was expected to see 1% decline between 2018 and 2028.
+The BLS reported that such instructors teaching at the secondary school level could expect an average salary of $62,810 in May of 2018.

 Requirements for Hydroponics Careers